Overview

 Note: You can download it as a PDF!

-I wrote the software in C language and used a JTAGICE mkII for programming & debugging.
-You can find the source files below or you can check out the source at GitHub.
+I wrote the firmware in C language and used a JTAGICE mkII for programming & debugging.

 Block diagram